-What is the Kent Children and Young People’s Mental Health Service (CYPMHS)?
+What is the Kent Children and Young People’s Mental Health Service?

 The Children and Young People's Mental Health Service (CYPMHS) provides emotional wellbeing and mental health advice and support for young people and their families across Kent.

-CYPMHS offers advice and support for stress, low mood and depression, anxiety, self-harm or difficult to manage behaviours and support for neurodevelopmental difficulties such as ADHD or ASD.
+CYPMHS offers advice and support for stress, low mood and depression, anxiety, self-harm or difficult to manage behaviours.